-Whether it’s juggling multiple assignments, the thought of exams looming on the horizon, writing up your dissertation – or unfortunately all three – it’s a busy time of year.
+Whether it’s juggling multiple assignments, the thought of exams looming in the distance, writing up your dissertation – or a combination of any of these – it’s a busy time of year.

 When you’re feeling busy or stressed, it’s easy to get into habits that reduce your effectiveness.
 So if your stress levels are rising it’s worth spending a bit of time thinking about whether you are making good use of your time and here some tips to get you started:

-- Set a realistic schedule with achievable goals by setting yourself SMART objectives for set tasks or pieces of time:
+1. Set a reslitictic schedule with achievable goals by setting yourself SMART objectives for set tasks or pieces of time:

 Specific: Make sure your objective is well defined and clear.

 Measurable: How will you know when it is finished – make sure it has an end and you know when to stop.

 Achievable: Is it realistic given the time and resources you have?